top of page

 The USA Hockey Team was made up of college kids.
 At the time, the Americans still held firm to the notion that its athletes should be amateurs.
 At best, these kids were scrappy.
 They were a "blue-collar, lunch-pail" group of guys.
 They had to make do with what they had available to them.
 Not much more than paupers.

-The Soviets, on the other, fielded a team of their best professional players--among the most skilled hockey players in the world.
-The team had every resource available to them: the best coaches, equipment, training.
+The Soviets, on the other hand, fielded a team of their best professional players--among the most skilled hockey players in the world.
+The team had every resource available to them: the best coaches, equipment, and training.
 Indeed, they were treated like royalty.

-So there was a lot riding on this game.
-Not just for this team, it's players, but for every American.
+So a lot was riding on this game.
+Not just for this team and its players, but for every American.

 Against all odds, when the USA Hockey team took the ice on February 22, 1980, in Lake Placid, NY, the Americans held off the Soviets in the third period to win the game and advance to the Gold medal game against the Finns two days later.
 It was inconceivable that this would happen.